kieran-mackle/AutoTrader/docs/source/broker/broker-interface.md

 to include it in the signal dictionary.
 The same goes for all other optional keys described above.

+(order-types)=
 ### Order Types

+AutoTrader is intelligent when it comes to order types.
+If your strategy has no stop loss, you do not need to include it in the signal dictionary.
+If you prefer to set a stop loss in terms of distance in pips, you can do that instead.
+Same goes for take profit levels, specify price or distance in pips.
+The choice is yours.

 The following tables provides accepted values for the `order_type` specification of an order.